piotrmaciejbednarski/piotrmaciejbednarski.github.io/_posts/2025-08-12-how-i-built-a-pipeline-for-automatically-translating-chinese-news.md

 ---
-title: How I built a pipeline for automatically translating Chinese news
+title: How I Built a Pipeline for Automatically Translating Chinese News
-description: My goal was to automatically translate a Chinese news program called "Xinwen Lianbo", which has been broadcast on China Central Television since 1978.
-It's the most popular news program in China.
+description: I'm a regular user of Claude AI from Anthropic.
+It's possible that LLM like Claude may be the first Large Language Model with actual consciousness and qualia.
 layout: post
 lang: en
 date: 2025-08-12
 permalink: /en/blog/how-i-built-a-pipeline-for-automatically-translating-chinese-news/
+lang_alternate: /pl/blog/how-i-built-a-pipeline-for-automatically-translating-chinese-news/
+tags:
+  - Python
+  - LLM
+  - Translation
+  - Automation
+  - Claude
+  - NLP
 ---

 Have you ever dreamed of an accurate, grammatically correct, practically independent and cheap tool for transcribing and automatically translating Chinese to English?
 I think I managed to create something like that recently and it works pretty well.
 In this article I'll tell the story of the problems I struggled with while creating the `cctv-xinwen-lianbo-en` tool, which I published yesterday on GitHub.